MrOtherGuy/fx-autoconfig/readme.md

 Attaches a new element with tagname to the given document and adds it attributes from attributes object. isHTML is a boolean indicating whether the element is XUL element or HTML element - defaults to false.

+### _ucUtils.registerHotkey(details,function) -> Boolean

+    let details = {
+      id: "myHotkey",
+      modifiers: "ctrl shift",
+      key: "G"
+    }

+    function onHotkey(window,hotkey){
+      console.log(hotkey);
+      // prints id, modifiers and key of the pressed hotkey.
+      // window is the window-object that captured this hotkey }

+    let success = _ucUtils.registerHotkey(details,onHotkey);

+ Register a hotkey handler to each browser window. *details* object must have the  registerHotkey returns `true` if the hotkey was registered correctly. `false` if there was a problem.

+ The function only supports modifiers `"alt"`, `"shift"`, `"ctrl"`, `"meta"`, `"accel"` and single character string as `key`.
+Thus a `key` with value `ArrowDown` will be treated as `A`

+The id field in the details object should have some unique value, but this is not enforced.

 ### _ucUtils.getScriptdata() -> Array

     let scripts = _ucUtils.getScriptdata();